sfranke/ts3bot/README.md

 - Navigate to its root folder (*/ts3bot).
 - Use 'npm' to install all dependencies.
 - Configure './ts3bot/config.json'.
-- Start the application using PM2.
+- Start the application 'cd ts3bot && node ts3bot.js'.